 The development of antituberculosis drug-related renal impairment necessitates the withdrawal of the drug(s).
 Examples include streptomycin and rifampicin.
-In general, isoniazid, rifampicin and pyrazinamide can be used in normal dosages in the face of renal impairment.^{7,8,25} In severe renal impairment, the dosage of isoniazid should be reduced to 200 mg once daily and pyridoxine supplementation is needed to prevent the development of peripheral neuropathy.
-Streptomycin and aminoglycosides should be avoided^{7,8,25} or must have dosages adjusted in the presence of renal impairment.
-Ethambutol is also predominantly removed by the kidney.
-Dosage reduction is also mandatory^{7,8,25}.
-In patients with creatinine clearances of 50 - 100 ml/min, ethambutol at 25 mg/kg thrice-weekly can be given; for patients with creatinine clearance (10 - 30 ml/min), a dosage of 15 mg/kg at 48 - 36 hour intervals has been suggested.
+In general, isoniazid, rifampicin and pyrazinamide can be used in normal dosages in the face of renal impairment.
+The dosage of isoniazid should be reduced to 200 mg once daily and pyridoxine supplementation is needed to prevent the development of peripheral neuropathy.
+Streptomycin and aminoglycosides should be avoided sales predominantly removed by the kidney.
+Dosage reduction is also mandatory sales in patients with creatinine clearances of 50 - 100 ml/min, ethambutol at 25 mg/kg thrice-weekly can be given; for patients with creatinine clearances of 30 - 50 ml/min, the same dose should be given twice a week.
+With lower creatinine clearance (10 - 30 ml/min), a dosage of 15 mg/kg at 48 - 36 hour intervals has been suggested.
 Therapeutic drug monitoring of streptomycin and ethambutol concentrations in serum may help to optimize therapy and minimize toxicity.
 Ofloxacin and ciprofloxacin are also dependent on renal clearance and dosage reduction in the presence of renal impairment must be made accordingly.